110-kenichi/mame/README.md

 *** Changes ***

+4.1.0.2 Fixed crashing while opening the window.
+4.1.0.1 Fixed crashing some chips when adding it.
 4.1.0.0 Fixed VSIF resource leak for some chips.
 		Added supporting CMI8738(OPL3) PCIe card for YMF262. *Experimental* *x64 Only* 4.0.2.3 Re-fixed panpot of OPL family.